Offence Related to Spread of Infectious Disease (Ss. 271 to 273 BNS)

-Law and You > Criminal Laws > Indian Penal Code > Offence Related to Spread of Infectious Disease (Ss.
-269 to 271 IPC)
+Law and You > Criminal Laws > Bharatiya Nyaya Sanhita, 2023 > Chapter XV > Offence Related to Spread of Infectious Disease (Ss.
+271 to 273 BNS)

-According to Section 268 of the Indian Penal Code, a person is guilty of a public nuisance who does any act or is guilty of an illegal omission which causes any common injury, danger or annoyance to the public or to the people in general who dwell or occupy property in the vicinity, or which must necessarily cause injury, obstruction, danger or annoyance to persons who may have occasion to use any public right.
+According to Section 270 of the Bharatiya Nyaya Sanhita, 2023, a person is guilty of a public nuisance who does any act or is guilty of an illegal omission which causes any common injury, danger or annoyance to the public or to the people in general who dwell or occupy property in the vicinity, or which must necessarily cause injury, obstruction, danger or annoyance to persons who may have occasion to use any public right.
 A common nuisance is not excused on the ground that it causes some convenience or advantage.
-In this article we shall discuss offences related to offences related to spread the infection of disease dangerous to life.
-Provisions of these sections are only applicable to offences related to spread the infection of disease dangerous to life.
+In this article we shall discuss offences related to offence related to spread the infection of disease dangerous to life.
+Provisions of these sections are only applicable to offence related to spread of infectious disease dangerous to life.

 The COVID-19, coronavirus, would be an example under these sections, someone escaping quarantine and endangering people in society could be criminally liable under this section.
 Some of the diseases that are dangerous to life are Syphilis, smallpox, Cholera, Plague, AIDS, etc.